SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 As with computed properties, you can choose not to specify the setter's ``(newValue)`` parameter.
-A default parameter called ``newValue`` is provided to your setter if you do not provide one yourself.
+A default parameter called ``newValue`` is provided to your setter if you don't provide one yourself.

 As with read-only computed properties, you can simplify the declaration of a read-only subscript